All Episodes

 Well, you're cutting off 33% of the available macronutrients.

-A third of you have carbohydrate fat and you have um protein.
+A third of you have carbohydrate, fat, and you have protein.

-Um, so the thing about carbon low carbohydrate diet or VLCDs or ketogenic diets is you don't fucking need carbs.
+So the thing about low carbohydrate diet or VLCDs or ketogenic diets is you don't fucking need carbs.

 You just don't.

-Um at the end of the day, there are essential essential proteins, essential amino acids, essential fatty acids.
+At the end of the day, there are essential proteins, essential amino acids, essential fatty acids.

-There's no such thing as essential carbohydrate because your body can derive carbohydrate from protein via a process known as glucaneogenesis, where your body converts protein to glucose in the liver.
+There's no such thing as essential carbohydrate because your body can derive carbohydrate from protein via a process known as gluconeogenesis, where your body converts protein to glucose in the liver.

-And then there's also ketones, which has the ketogenic diets named after, where if your body is lacking in both protein and carbohydrate, it goes to fat, and then it converts fat to energy via a process known as ketosis.
+And there's also ketones, which as the ketogenic diet's named after, where if your body is lacking in both protein and carbohydrate, it goes to fat and then it converts fat to energy via a process known as ketosis.

 So you don't need carbohydrate.